 For further information see the Scholarships website.

-structure and sustain legal argument in specialist areas of law
+Construct a legal argument to address a question or problem in specialist areas of law

 Information on inherent requirements is currently not available for this program.